 Whole blood contains platelets which, when stored up to 14 days, may contribute to hemostasis.
 The transfusing facility must have policies and procedures in place addressing specific indications for use, product specifications, administration instructions and volumes that may be transfused prior to considering whole blood an alternative to component therapy.
 Whole blood transfusions must be ABO identical unless there are procedures in place to address titer cut-off for anti-A and anti-B, specific indications for use and a defined maximum number of units to be transfused per patient.

-For more information about whole blood, refer to the AABB Technical Manual and the Circular of Information for Blood and Blood Components.
+For more information about our products, for example the AABB Technical Manual and the Circular of Information for Blood and Blood Components visit the AABB website.